As one of the most acclaimed, admired and longest performing

 entertainment icons who have captivated audiences with their

-legendary harmonies throughout a dazzling 65 year career!
+legendary harmonies throughout a dazzling career of more than

 First finding success as singing television stars when they were